't Hooft loops and integrability: Kinematics

 The constant depends on the operator normalization but once normalization is fixed carries dynamical information on both the defect and operator.
 We fix the normalization ambiguity by demanding the standard form of the two-point function far from the defect:

 An extra $2$ in (\ref{1pt}) is a rather standard convention, and is introduced for the following reason.
-An inversion map makes a circle out of a line, fig.~\ref{general}.
-Applying inversion to (\ref{1pt}) and reading off the geometric data from the result one finds the correlator of a circular loop with a local operator in general position:
+An inversion map makes a circle from a line, fig.~\ref{general}.
+Applying inversion to (\ref{1pt}) and reading off the geometric data one finds the correlator of a circular loop with a local operator in general position:

 Consistency with (\ref{1pt}) can be checked by setting $r=R$ and sending $h\rightarrow 0$.

 In the opposite limit, fig.~\ref{far},